In case of an emergency, contact UK Police

 It is not possible to guarantee absolute confidentiality or anonymity.
 Equal Opportunity respects the privacy of persons who make complaints of discrimination and harassment and exercises discretion.
 Equal Opportunity observes the privacy of each party involved in an investigation, complaint, or report to the extent that it does not interfere with the University’s ability to investigate the allegations or take corrective action.
 Due process requires that the accused knows the allegations, who made them and is allowed to respond to them and offer a defense before any disciplinary action occurs.

-Because allegations of discrimination and harassment under AR 6:1 Discrimination and Harassment Policy are considered serious and could result in corrective action, anonymity is not permitted.
+Because allegations of discrimination and harassment under Administrative Regulation: Equal Dignity (Interim) are considered serious and could result in corrective action, anonymity is not permitted.
 However, Equal Opportunity respects the privacy of persons who make complaints of discrimination and harassment and exercises discretion.
 Disciplinary action may not occur based on an anonymous complaint unless the complaint can be corroborated through an investigation.

-Individuals may anonymously make allegations of sexual harassment that fall within Interim AR 6:2 Policy and Procedures for Addressing and Resolving Allegations of Sexual Harassment Under Title IX and Other Forms of Sexual Misconduct.
+Individuals may anonymously make allegations of sexual harassment that fall within Administrative Regulation: Equal Dignity (Interim).
 However, doing so limits the University’s ability to investigate and determine an appropriate response.

 The University takes complaints seriously and works to investigate them promptly and fairly.

-The following sets forth how complaints of sexual harassment that fall within AR 6:1 Discrimination and Harassment Policy are resolved: By reporting the incident and requesting action, you are asking the University to initiate an investigation.
+The following sets forth how complaints of sexual harassment that fall within the Office of Equal Opportunity Policy are resolved: By reporting the incident and requesting action, you are asking the University to initiate an investigation.
 Equal Opportunity will observe due process during the investigation of a complaint.
-There will be reasonable efforts to interview the alleged victim, the Respondent, and other persons believed to have pertinent factual knowledge.
-At all times during the investigation (and upon its conclusion), Equal Opportunity will take steps to ensure confidentiality to the greatest extent possible.
+There will be reasonable efforts to interview the Complainant, the Respondent, and other persons believed to have pertinent factual knowledge.
+At all times during the investigation (and upon its conclusion), Equal Opportunity will take steps to ensure privacy to the greatest extent possible.
 Upon completing the investigation, Equal Opportunity will make recommendations to the appropriate administrative official(s).
 If there is evidence to suggest a policy violation, Equal Opportunity may recommend disciplinary action up to and including dismissal.

 A hostile environment exists when unwelcome behavior is sufficiently severe or pervasive to alter the condition of the work or learning environment.
 The conduct in question is evaluated from the objective standpoint of a reasonable person in similar or like circumstances.
 The same evaluation is used to assess allegations in employment and academic settings.